On the Effectiveness of Transfer Learning for Code Search: Introduction

+\begin{complete-version} Our code search dataset from \stackoverflow, reflecting a typical transfer learning scenario, the pre-trained source code models, as well as the source code for data mining, pre-training, and fine-tuning, are available in our replication package~\cite{replicationpackage} and published at \url{https://tl-codesearch.netlify.app}. \end{complete-version}

-\paragraph{Paper organization} The rest of the paper is structured as follows. \Cref{sec:approach} presents our approach based on \bert and transfer learning.
+\paragraph{Paper organization} The rest of the paper is structured as follows.
+In \cref{sec:background}, we give an overview of the main concepts involved in this work. \Cref{sec:approach} presents our approach based on \bert and transfer learning.
 In \cref{sec:experimental_design}, we describe the experimental evaluation of our approach.
 The results of the experiments are presented in \cref{sec:results}, whereas \cref{sec:related_work} surveys the related work.
-Finally, this thesis concludes in \cref{sec:conclusions} with a summary of the findings and contributions of this work, as well as an outlook on future research in this area.
+Finally, this paper concludes in \cref{sec:conclusions} with a summary of the findings and contributions of this work, as well as an outlook on future research in this area.